Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 Suggesting that a food addict can limit their food would be the same as telling an alcoholic that they can have just one drink a day.

-Nobody would ever suggest that an alcoholic could have just a few drinks each day and no more.
+Fortunately, nobody would ever suggest that an alcoholic could have just a few drinks each day and no more.

-Food addicts are in the same place.
+It’s important to note that Food addicts are in the same place.

 So what could help a food addict to over come their addiction?